deletedcu/Python-Django-Web/README.md

  2. Create your own, free, [GitHub](https://github.com/) account, if you don't have one already.
  2. Unless you have a particular affinity for the terminal, get a UI like [SourceTree](https://www.sourcetreeapp.com/), thank me later (or buy me lunch).
  3. [Fork](https://guides.github.com/activities/forking/) **this** repository to your own GitHub account.
  4. When you log into your own github account, you should see the forked copy of this repo.
-Cone **that** copy, located on your github account, onto your local machine.
+Clone **that** copy, located on your github account, onto your local machine.
  5. From inside SourcTree, add the original repository (THIS one you're on right now owned by me) as a remote repo.

 ## Videos